faktorvier/f4-improvements/readme.txt

 == Description ==

 There are a few features that really should be in the WordPress core.
 This plugin adds a few more features and a lot of improvements and enhancements to your WordPress installation.
 They improve the performance for your WordPress, make it more secure, add a few useful new features, removes unimportant stuff and ensure better usability.
-It also adds some improvements for the awesome caching plugin WP Rocket.
+It also adds some improvements for the awesome caching plugin WP Rocket and WooCommerce.

 = Features =